Frequently Asked Questions about BecoWallform

 The number of storeys or height of the building is limited only by the structural design and local legislation.

 Is a special concrete required?

-A simple designated pumpable RC 25 concrete with a 75-100 mm slump and ideally a 10 mm aggregate should be specified.
+A simple designated C25 pump grade concrete with a 100mm slump and ideally a 10mm aggregate is typically specified.
 Ask for concrete supplied under QSRMC or BSI quality assured schemes.